bump-sh/docs/src/_help/enhance-documentation-content/markdown-support.md

   ...
 ```

-These files will be rendered within your documentation as if they were part of your API document.
+These files will be rendered within your documentation as if they were part of your API definition.